There is an immense number of ways in which the Celtic knot design can be used.

 It is believed that the Celts exchanged these knots in much the same way as we exchanged rings in the modern age.
 The Celtic love knot is one of the oldest and simplest designs.

 This design features interlaced knots and represents the love between two people.
-It is believed that the Celts exchanged these knots in much the same way as we exchanged rings in the modern age.
+It is believed that the Celts exchanged these knots in much the same way as we exchange rings in the modern age.

-Conclusion of the Celtic knots and their meanings
+Conclusion of the Celtic Knots and their Meanings

 Well, now, I hope you have enjoyed this post.
 I am sure by now you know the meaning of all the different types of Celtic Knots.
 It certainly took me a long time to put it together, and of course, there will be many differences in opinions regarding any symbology.
-Just know that whatever symbol you choose to represent a Celtic knot, it is for you and not for anyone else.
-Well, unless a love knot, of course.

-Symbols are symbols and what you choose them to mean to you is what is important.
+Symbols are symbols, and what you choose them to mean to you is what is important.

 I encourage you to share this article and subscribe to my weekly dose of Irish newsletter.